Mixed-Effect Thompson Sampling: MIXED-EFFECT MULTI-ARMED BANDIT

 \end{proposition}

-The hyper-posterior is additive in actions and can be interpreted as follows.
+The effect posterior is additive in actions and can be interpreted as follows.
 Each action is a single noisy observation in its estimate.
-The \emph{maximum likelihood estimate (MLE)} of the mean reward of action $i$, $B_{t, i} / N_{t, i}$, contributes to \eqref{eq:setting1_posterior} proportionally to its precision, $N_{t, i} / (N_{t, i} \sigma_{0, i}^2 + \sigma^2)$.
+The \emph{maximum likelihood estimate (MLE)} of the expected reward of action $i$, $B_{t, i} / N_{t, i}$, contributes to \eqref{eq:setting1_posterior} proportionally to its precision, $N_{t, i} / (N_{t, i} \sigma_{0, i}^2 + \sigma^2)$.
 The contribution is weighted by $b_i$, which are the weights used to generate $\theta_{*, i}$.
-The conditional posterior in \eqref{eq:setting1_conditional_posterior} has a standard form.
-Note that its prior mean depends on latent parameters $\Psi_t$, which are sampled.
+The action posterior in \eqref{eq:setting1_conditional_posterior} has a standard form.
+Note that its prior mean depends on effect parameters $\Psi_t$, which are sampled.